coder907/my-notes/docs/technical-specification.md

 "Containers" or "smart components" implement a part of application logic.
 A container glues together sub-containers and components and provides them with data.
 It usually also listens to and handles their events.

 In a simple scenario without state management framework and no abstraction layers, a container may do all (external) data access and storage itself, but that's not a recommended practice.
-Almost always, at least data access logic should be [abstracted away to a backend service](##backend-services).
+Almost always, at least data access logic should be [abstracted away to a backend service](#backend-services).

-A container should not be too difficult to unit-test (using mocked sub-containers and components).
-It also serves as a good entry point for integration tests.
+A container serves as a good entry point for integration tests.
 Inherent specificity makes a container less likely to be reused, but we should always look to refactor (parts of) it to reusable components and keep its code to a minimum.

 Typically, we have a root container that hosts several page containers, which in turn may include one or more sub-containers.